-What listening really means is paying attention to what is being said.
-It does not involve or require any judgement or action on your part.
+What listening really means is paying attention to what is being communicated.
+It does not require any judgement or action on your part.
 It is simply gathering information.
 What you choose to do or not do with that information is totally up to you.

 Here’s a simple Listening Exercise.

 Sit or lie in a quiet location.
 If you’re sitting, sit comfortably upright with your feet on the ground.
 If you’re lying down, bend your knees so your feet are flat on the ground or mat.

 Take a journey through your body, from the top of your head down to the soles of your feet, at your own speed and in your own time, noticing how each part of your body feels.
 Also be aware of the rate and rhythm of your breathing, and of any thoughts and emotions that may arise.

 If you want more detailed instructions for this exercise, email me at firstname.lastname@example.org.

 Although there are some common factors, anxiety and its causes are not the same for everybody.

 What makes one person anxious may not trouble another, and what causes you anxiety at one time might also not bother you at another time.